Rational-Link/Chainlink-External-Adapters-Template/README.md

 # Chainlink Node External Adapters Template
-This guide provides a clear overview of how to build and customize an External Adapter for Chainlink.
-As a client, you'll tailor the adapter logic to meet your specific data needs.
-Once finalized, the adapter will be deployed and continuously executed via docker,and the Chainlink Node will implement a bridge specific to your account & job requirement.
+This guide provides a clear and structured overview of how to build and customize an External Adapter.
+Clients are responsible for defining the adapter logic to meet their specific data requirements, while Rational Link will host and manage the server infrastructure to support these extended data needs.
+You might consider using an external adapter if you need customized handling or parsing of API responses before delivering data on-chain or would like to interact with other blockchains, enabling cross-chain interoperability.
+This repository demonstrates how the adapter is deployed and continuously executed using Docker or locally.
+It also outlines how to configure the corresponding Chainlink Node bridge and job, tailored to the client’s account and job specifications.
+For smart contract integration, the ClientContract.sol file provides a working example of how to consume the adapter’s output on-chain.

 ## Repository Structure